hashicorp/terraform-provider-aws/website/docs/r/codebuild_project.html.markdown

 * `cache` - (Optional) Configuration block.
 Detailed below.
 * `concurrent_build_limit` - (Optional) Specify a maximum number of concurrent builds for the project.
 The value specified must be greater than 0 and less than the account concurrent running builds limit.
 * `description` - (Optional) Short description of the project.
+* `file_system_locations` - (Optional) A set of file system locations to to mount inside the build.
+File system locations are documented below.
 * `encryption_key` - (Optional) AWS Key Management Service (AWS KMS) customer master key (CMK) to be used for encrypting the build project's build output artifacts.
 * `logs_config` - (Optional) Configuration block.
 Detailed below.
 * `queued_timeout` - (Optional) Number of minutes, from 5 to 480 (8 hours), a build is allowed to be queued before it times out.
 The default is 8 hours.